ju4ek90/gr_tech_project/README.md

 - Send request with unexpected query parameters name (as example not per_page, but perpage)

 ___________________________________________________________________________________________________________________
 List Breweries testing

--Frameworks and libraries:
+- Frameworks and libraries:
-Java, TestNG, RestAssured, JsonSchemaValidation, JsonPath -Approach for creating API testing framework:
+Java, TestNG, RestAssured, JsonSchemaValidation, JsonPath

+- Approach for creating API testing framework:
 DDT (TestNG give us possibility to use the same scenario with different test data.
-You can see the same approach in this repo as well)
-+ KDT (SendRequest, VerifyResponse, SendRequestWithParams, VerifySchema, and other can be in separated class for not repeat code.
+You can see the same approach in this repo as well) + KDT (SendRequest, VerifyResponse, SendRequestWithParams, VerifySchema, and other can be in separated class for not repeat code.
 They will be our keys)
 Explanation: List Breweries has a lot of possible parameters and filters, sorting possibilities.
 We can use dataProvider from testNG for create different data for each needed testCase.
 Also use KDT for not cope a lot of code.

--Types of testing we can use:
+- Types of testing we can use:
   Functional, Negative, Performance (if need for this we can use linearScript framework, k6, and mocks), Security testing (http request, not https.
-Check if we can send DELETE, UPDATE) -Technics for using:
+Check if we can send DELETE, UPDATE)

+- Technics for using:
-  Equivalence Partitioning, Boundary Value Analysis, Error Guessing, Pairwise Testing -CI/CD decision:
+  Equivalence Partitioning, Boundary Value Analysis, Error Guessing, Pairwise Testing

+- CI/CD decision:
 For have possibility to run tests on different envs and remotely we can create ApplicationProperty enum (as in this repo), where we can specify env and other parameters for run.
 And set all resources links in application.properties file (also in this project).